Strawberries From Your Own Garden

 Adding gravel in the bottom of the planter will not improve drainage.
 In fact, it could impede drainage as the water does not readily move from a medium with small air pore space between the particles (the soil) into a medium with large air pore space (the gravel).
 Water sits at the perched water table, saturating soil right above the gravel and rotting the roots.

 Window boxes or long narrow planters could work well.
 Some have built-in reservoirs that let the soil absorb moisture as needed…until it’s gone.
 So, check it daily.
 If the reservoir retains water for a few days, mosquitoes could become a problem.
-Solution: add a piece of Mosquito Dunks to the reservoir to kill the wrigglers or tilt the pot to drain the excess.
+Solution: add a piece of Mosquito Dunks to the reservoir to kill the wrigglers or tilt the pot to drain the excess water.

 Light-colored containers will not overheat the soil as much as dark pots.
 Or place small plants, such as annuals or potted herbs, on the sunny side of the strawberries to shade their roots.